DarkEnergyScienceCollaboration/CS2.1/CS2.1.2/doc/proposed_galaxy_schema.rst

 - Galaxy identifier -- an identifying integer that is unique to each galaxy and associates components of the same galaxy with each other

+- Right ascension -- decimal degrees -- in the International Celestial Reference System.
+  Measured for the flux-weighted centroid of the galaxy/component.

+- Declination -- decimal degrees -- in the International Celestial Reference System.
+  Measures for the flux-weighted centroid of the galaxy/component.

+- Redshift -- unitless -- Due to both the Hubble flow and the galaxy/component's peculiar motion.

+- SED -- a pointer to the SED file in the provided library (see metadata above) associated with the galaxy/component (can neglect internal extinction, which is parametrized below).

+- Flux normalization -- unitless -- the multiplicative factor by which to multiply the SED to get the observed magnitudes of the galaxy/component (applied before internal dust extinction).

+- Profile Type -- specification of the shape model used for the galaxy/component (e.g. Sersic, Mixture of Gaussians, etc.).

+- Profile Parameters -- parameters needed to specify the galaxy's shape, given the profile.

+- Semi-Major Axis -- arcseconds -- half light radius of the galaxy/component semi-major axis.

+- Semi-Minor Axis -- arcseconds -- half light radius ofthe galaxy/component's semi-minor axis.

+- Internal Extinction Model -- specification of the dust law (CCM, O'Donnell, etc.) used to model extinction due to dust internal to the galaxy/component (set to 'None' if extinction is accounted for in the galaxy/component's model SED).

+- Internal Extinction Parameters -- parameters (Av, Rv, etc.) needed to apply the extinction model to the galaxy/component's SED.

+- Shear 1 -- unitless -- first weak lensing shear parameter.

+- Shear 2 -- unitless -- second weak lensing shear parameter.

+- Magnification -- unitless -- weaklensing magnification parameter.

 Other quantities we might want to consider supporting:

 - Halo mass profile parameters